jvde-github/AIS-catcher/README.md

 - Decoding: add new improved models (e.g. using matched filters, alternative freq correction models), software gain control, document current model
 - Add tool to compare different receivers (more statistics than looking at message count only)
-- NMEA input: check checksum, use fillbits to set length and more tight initial parser
-- On going: testing and improving receiver, seems to be some room for certain messages
+- Ongoing: testing and improving receiver, seems to be some room for certain messages
 - CMake issue with zlib on MACOS
 - RSSI refinement (measure base noise level), general more diagnostics to assess performance issues
 - Option to record raw input signal periodically to allow for debugging of performance